LSDtopotools/LSDCodingBlog/_posts/2016-02-25-Parallelising_and_Optimising_LSDTopoTools.md

 {% endhighlight %}

 When the code runs with OpenMP enabled, the iterations in this loop will be distributed to different threads and cpus.
 (More on this later).
 I put in similar `#pragma omp parallel for` lines in the two other expensive functions found by the profiler.

+Note that jmax and imax are variables declared out of scope of the for loop.
+We don't need to worry about them being modified or changing their value since we only check their value.
+Same for `water_depth[][]` - we are just reading the array, not modifying it.
+When the parallel region is reached, it is divided up between the number of threads specified before runtime (see later section).
+Since the value if jmax is known, each thread will perform *jmax/threads* number of iterations.
+Each thread will have its own private copy of all the variables declared inside the loop.

+What happens at the inner loop?
+Each thread must carry out the inner loop over its full number of iterations, i.e. *imax*.
+(There is no further 'nested' parallelism here.)
+The shared `down_scan[][]` array is modified, but there is no chance of accessing/overwriting the wrong part of the matrix because: 1) the j indices are unique to each outer loop thread - this is taken care of by the `#pragma omp for` statement, and 2) inc is always local to the inner loop iterations, and always starts at 1 in every thread.

-You will need to check which loops are suitable for parallelisation (This is the tricky bit - not loop iterations are independent of each other and parallelise easily.
+Note the variable/incrementer `inc++`.
+Luckily, `inc` is declared as a local variable inside the outer for loop.
+I.e. every outer loop iteration starts with a fresh version of `int inc = 1;`.
+If this was not the case, and inc was a global variable, we would be in trouble - inc could be read and written to by different threads at different times, so the final value could be off.
+(There is a solution to this using a [reduction](https://computing.llnl.gov/tutorials/openMP/#REDUCTION), but thankfully that is not the case here - although it is a common occurrence).
+You will need to check which loops are suitable for parallelisation in your own code (This is the tricky bit - not all loop iterations are independent of each other and parallelise easily.
 It is best to consult a brief tutorial on OpenMP for how to do this, and look at other functioning examples.
 So I won't go into this in any more details.
 Here are some useful tutorials:

-[Dr Dobbs - Getting Started with OpenMP](http://www.drdobbs.com/getting-started-with-openmp/212501973) [Lawerence Livermore National Lab - OpenMP tutorial](https://computing.llnl.gov/tutorials/openMP/)
+[Dr Dobbs - Getting Started with OpenMP](http://www.drdobbs.com/getting-started-with-openmp/212501973)

+[Lawerence Livermore National Lab - OpenMP tutorial](https://computing.llnl.gov/tutorials/openMP/)

 ARCHER (the UK national supercomputing centre) also list details of upcoming training courses, and you can look through their training slides and exercises here: